Perspective on Moreau-Yosida Regularization in Density-Functional Theory

 The bound in Eq.~\eqref{eqn:errorestimate} provides a qualitative explanation of the observed behavior as $\eps\to0$.
 However, it is neither sharp nor does it fully match the practical setting of periodic calculations, such that it is not yet sufficient to suggest an optimal $\eps$ value \textit{a priori}, let alone an entire $\eps$ sequence for potential extrapolation.
-For example, for efficient plane-wave calculations employing a pseudopotential approximation is required.
+For example, while Eq.~\eqref{eqn:errorestimate} lets us observe that $\eps$ should not be taken smaller than the error $\delta \rho$, this error is usually not known in practice.
+Furthermore, the use of a pseudopotential approximation is required for efficient plane-wave calculations.
 This implies the addition of a non-local (Kleinman--Bylander) term~\cite[Ch.~7]{DftBook} to the energy functional Eq.~\eqref{eq:Epractical}, which is outside of the scope of the current mathematical framework~\cite{Herbst2025}.

 While the current analysis thus already provides first insights into the optimal choice of an $\eps$ sequence (ingredient \ref{ingredient:eps}), it still requires considerable refinement until an \textit{a priori} mathematically guided selection of such a sequence is feasible.
-An explicit numerical study of the $\eps\to0$ limit, e.g., based on a logarithmically spaced $\eps$ grid, is thus generally required to empirically identify the optimal $\eps$.
-However, the progress towards first analytical error bounds such as Eq.~\eqref{eqn:errorestimate} as well as the rich literature on \textit{a priori} and \textit{a posterior} error analysis for the closely related problem of periodic KS-DFT~\cite{Cances2010,Cances2012,Cances2018,scferror,Cances2020,Dusson2023,Bordignon2024,Cances2024} make it hopeful that more refined and comprehensive analysis is feasible.
-A tantalizing outlook would be sharper error bounds, thus a better estimation of an optimal $\eps$, or the combination of convergence properties of $\tvxceps$ with extrapolation techniques to accelerate convergence.
+To date, an explicit numerical study of the $\eps\to0$ limit, e.g., based on a logarithmically spaced $\eps$ grid, is thus generally required to empirically identify the optimal $\eps$.
+However, the progress towards first analytical error bounds such as Eq.~\eqref{eqn:errorestimate} as well as the rich literature on \textit{a priori} and \textit{a posterior} error analysis for the closely related problem of periodic KS-DFT~\cite{Cances2010,Cances2012,Cances2018,scferror,Cances2020,Dusson2023,Bordignon2024,Cances2024} make it hopeful that a more refined and comprehensive analysis is feasible.
+A tantalizing outlook would be sharper error bounds and thus a better estimation of an optimal $\eps$, or the combination of convergence properties of $\tvxceps$ with extrapolation techniques to accelerate convergence.